Home

 There are two types of thrushes often seen around cave entrances.
 One is the Blue Whistling Thrush, (Myophonus caeruleus crassirostris) (see also BWT) and the other is the Blue Rock Thrush (Monticola solitarius madoci).

 At Kek Look Tong temple at Gunung Rapat near Ipoh, the Blue Rock Thrush (BRT) is commonly seen and has become quite tame.
 It is rather more speckled than the Blue Whistling Thrush (BWT).
+See paper by KHOO (2012) on the diet of the Blue Whistling Thrushes at Kek Look Tong, which is known to eat other birds and bats.

 left click for larger picture